Your Basic Rights

 How to Register

 You have many options when it comes to registering to vote.
-The New York Disability Vote Network has helpful information for people with developmental disabilities, as does the NYS Board of Elections with tips on How to Register, Knowing Your Voting Machine, Meeting Voter Access Needs, and more.
+The NYS Board of Elections has helpful information for people with developmental disabilities, with tips on How to Register, Knowing Your Voting Machine, Meeting Voter Access Needs, and more.

 Agency-Based Voter Registration